How to Grow a Pollinator Garden

 Make a note of which plants seem the most interesting for pollinators and focus on those.
 If you don’t have time to watch and categorize, she suggests visiting your local extension office or its website for recommendations of plants that lend a hand to pollinators.

-Check out blooming bushes that attract butterflies.
+Check out our favorite blooming bushes that attract butterflies.

-Choose Plants for All Seasons
+Grow Plants for All Seasons

 Psst—try these long-blooming flowers to attract butterflies and hummingbirds.